intellekthq/duckdb-pst/README.md

 ## Getting Started

-Quickly count all messages or folders in a directory full of PSTs (this one has 167 files):
+Quickly count all messages or folders in a directory full of PSTs (167 files, 72.1 GiB):

 ```sql
 memory D select count(*) from read_pst_messages('enron/*.pst');